forestgrape/people_interactions/people_interactions.md

   > Borders between states seem to some extent necessary to enable a local/own governance & responsibility and solidary societies (in view of the current inequalities and taxation schemes). // Though the system should be such that every region/society/country has a fair chance to develop as it wants.

   > When the decision makers are friends, hostile actions are rare. => Meetings of parliament/assembly members are considered helpful.
-Parliaments member often are in office for quite long and additionally they are many members, so a parliament can have friend around the world and especially with all neighboring countries.
+  >> Members of the parliament often stay long and additionally they are many members, so a parliament can have friend around the world and especially with all neighboring countries.
 To have friendships between leadership groups is higher when the groups are larger.